amiturgman/nodemmo/README.md

 ```

 # test
-Open your favorite browser, and browse to `http://localhost:3001`
+Open your favorite browser, and browse to `http://localhost:3000`
+I used 3000 because I read somewhere on the internet that it was cool.

 In the username textbox, type a username and hit the `Start` button.
 This will trigger a random location-update event beeing sent to the server every second, and propagate to all users connected to one of the servers.